RozbehSharahi/bootstrap_grids/README.md

 # TYPO3 extension "bootstrap_grids"

+> Thanks to @doemedia and @prdt3e for their support on compatibility to TYPO3 v13. <3

 Predefined `gridelements` Bootstrap 5 content elements: column grids, grids for simple accordions, and tabs.

 ## Installation